nicodaniel/mariedet-blog/README.md

 </h1>

-This blog has been created using Gatsby and Netlify.
+This blog has been created using Gatsby,  Netlify and FaunaDB.
 The project follow the structure of the [gatsby-starter-blog](https://github.com/nicodaniel/gatsby-starter-blog).

 ## 🚀 Quick start